browserengineering/book/book/scripts.md

 events*, like button clicks or key presses, occur.

 Here's how that works.
 First, any time the user interacts with the page, the browser generates *events*.
-Each event has a type, like `change`, `click`, or `submit`, and a target element (an input area, a link, or a form).
-JavaScript code can call `addEventListener` to react to those events: `elt.addEventListener('click', handler)` sets `handler` to run every time the element `elt` generates a `click` event.
+Each event has a name, like `change`, `click`, or `submit`, and a target element (an input area, a link, or a form).
+JavaScript code can call `addEventListener` to react to those events: `node.addEventListener('click', handler)` sets `handler` to run every time the element corresponding to `node` generates a `click` event.

 Let's start with generating events.
-First, create an `event` method and call it whenever an event is generated.
+First, create a `dispatch_event` method and call it whenever an event is generated.
 First, any time we click in the page:

 ``` {.python}
 def handle_click(self, e):